BarredEwe/Prefire/README.md

 ## Installation

-**Prefire** can be install for all your `Xcode Project` or only for one `Package`.
+**Prefire** can be install for an `Xcode Project` or only for one `Package`.

 ### **Xcode Project Plugin**

-You can integrate SwiftLint as a Xcode Build Tool Plug-in if you're working with a project in Xcode.
+You can integrate Prefire as an Xcode Build Tool Plug-in if you're working on a project in Xcode.

 1. Add `Prefire` as a package dependency to your project without linking any of the products.

 <img src="https://i.postimg.cc/nhWK6D17/Screenshot-2023-01-19-at-16-31-55.png" height="500">

-2. Select the target you want to add linting to and open the `Build Phases` inspector.
+2. Select the target to which you want to add linting and open the `Build Phases` inspector.
 Open `Run Build Tool Plug-ins` and select the `+` button.
-Select `PrefirePlaybookPlugin` or `PrefireTestsPlugin` from the list and add it to the project.
+From the list, select `PrefirePlaybookPlugin` or `PrefireTestsPlugin`, and add it to the project.

 <img src="https://i.postimg.cc/VNnJNrX3/Screenshot-2023-01-19-at-16-43-44.png" height="500">